k-boyle/degenerate/README.md

 # degenerate
-Add RSS notification bot that I made to notify me about manga and anime releases
+An RSS notification bot that I made to notify me about manga and anime releases